 It’s important to know what sort of soil you have in your garden.
 This can help you work out what plants will grow best.

-- clay soils, which come from shales or volcanic rocks.
+- clay soils, which come from shale or volcanic rocks.

 Some soils may be a mix of the two.
-Some plants only grow well on one of these soil types, while others can adapt and will grow on both.
+Some plants only grow well on one of these soils, whereas others will adapt and grow on both.

-Before you choose plants for your garden find out what varieties suit your soil type.
-Read the label before you buy a plant, as this usually includes information on the soil type suited to that plant.
+Before you choose plants for your garden, find out what varieties suit your soil conditions.
+Read the label before you buy a plant as this usually includes information about soil type.

-Look after your soil and what lives in it
+Looking after your soil and the life in it

 - help aerate our soils